 - LKM magazines

 The Reflecta DigitDia 7000 works as a slide projector, feeding and scannning slide for slide automatically.
 In this way the scanner can digitize complete magazines fully automatically.
 However, you always have to expect that a slides gets stuck or jammed so that the automatic batch mode interrupts and one has to intervent manually.
 Especially when scanning glass frames or carton frames it comes to disturbancies again and again.
+Please, contact us or the manufacturer, when a slide mount gets stuck.
+If you damage the scanner mechanics at the try to take out a slide mount, which got stuck, the manufacturer will not take the costs for reparation on warranty.

 Please, choose above, below the price information, between the SilverFast Ai Studio version and the SilverFast Archive Suite (Archive Suite = SilverFast Ai Studio + SilverFast HDR Studio).
 Also, please, choose above your desired targets (Kodak, Fuji, Kodachrome) for the IT-8 colour calibration.
 Detailed information about SilverFast and the available targets can be found on our SilverFast website.
 Information about SilverFast HDR can be found on our SilverFast HDR website.
 Information about scanner calibration can be found on our page Scanner IT-8 calibration.